-- Candidates need to come from – and have the nationality of – a developing country (see country list in link below);
+- Candidates need to come from – and have the nationality of – a developing country (see country list);

-- This statement should also mention that the candidate receives a local PhD scholarship or salary when working on the PhD at the partner university in the South.
+- This statement should also mention that the candidate receives a local PhD scholarship or salary for a period of 24 months when working on the PhD at the partner university in the South.

 Number of Awardees: Not specified

 - The value of the scholarship at Ghent University depends on, a.o., the researcher’s family situation.